-- sustainability and equity in the production of marine-based goods and services, particularly for small scale coastal producers under target 9 of SDG 14. - 2.
-Currently, an internationally agreed list of non-plastic substitutes does not exist.
+- 2. Currently, an internationally agreed list of non-plastic substitutes does not exist.
 Therefore, an illustrative list of substitutes materials for plastics was proposed by UNCTAD for Member States consideration.
 The list includes 282 Harmonized System codes representing potential substitutes for plastics for analysis and policy action on various materials and products which can help steer society away from plastics.
 Their total global exports in 2020 were \$388 billion of which approximately two thirds are raw materials (\$258 billion), \$125 billion were products, and \$4 billion was about materials that could substitute fishing gear.
-This is a significant number, which can be upscaled with the right set of policy support and incentives. - 3.
+This is a significant number, which can be upscaled with the right set of policy support and incentives29. - 3.
 The transition to cleaner energy sources can provide new opportunities for trade and investment in renewable energy technologies, vessel renewal and new infrastructure.
-The energy transition in the fisheries sector can also reduce fuel costs and increase efficiency gains. - 4.
+The energy transition in the fisheries sector can also reduce fuel costs and increase efficiency gains30. - 4.
 Within the context of the fishery sector, to ensure the sustainable use of ocean resources, particularly for the benefit of SIDS and the broadening of their economic activities, SIDS should be supported in (i) implementing policies which will ensure transparent and equitable international fisheries access agreements in EEZs and will protect the local fishery sector; (ii) developing policies and procedures to eliminate overfishing, as well as unsustainable and illicit practices and trade; (iii) building institutional and technical capacity concerned with the fishery sector.
 SIDS need to be well prepared and trained for managing their fisheries, as well as for monitoring and enforcing compliance with relevant rules; (iv) developing a fish-processing sector.
-From the standpoint of the industrial policy and fisheries GVCs, industrial "upgrading" should be favoured over the maximisation of rent capture; (v) as indicated above, developing bioprospecting as a niche sector for SIDS to advance structural transformation and increase higher value-added exports; (vi) developing and implement measures to mitigate and adapt to climate change in relevant oceansbased value chains and intensify its work on policies to address environmental degradation and plastic pollution, with an aim to create plastic substitutes; (vii) establishing effective partnerships and incentivizing the sharing of good practices for meaningful interaction, networking and capacity-building. - 5.
+From the standpoint of the industrial policy and fisheries GVCs, industrial "upgrading" should be favoured over the maximisation of rent capture; (v) as indicated above, developing bioprospecting as a niche sector for SIDS to advance structural transformation and increase higher value-added exports; (vi) developing and implement measures to mitigate and adapt to climate change in relevant oceans-based value chains and intensify its work on policies to address environmental degradation and plastic pollution, with an aim to create plastic substitutes; (vii) establishing effective partnerships and incentivizing the sharing of good practices for meaningful interaction, networking and capacitybuilding. - 5.
 The SIDS4 Conference, to be held in May 2024, could provide an important impetus for collective efforts to accelerate and upscale support and capacity-building for climate change adaptation, resilience-building and DRR for ports and other critical coastal transport infrastructure in SIDS.
-UNCTAD has been working on the
+UNCTAD has been working on the implications of climate change for maritime transport since 2008, with increasing focus on climate change adaptation and resilience-building for seaports and other key coastal transport infrastructure, particularly in SIDS31 and is committed to continue and enhance its related support to developing countries, in particular to SIDS, in line with its related